Local Environmental Groups

 The Chicago Group is the local representative of the Sierra Club, a nationwide environmental organization with 1.4 million members.
 The group has 8,000 members in a territory stretching from Wilmette to Indiana.
 They work on environmental issues such as clean air, clean energy, habitat restoration, and Great Lakes issues.
 They are active in endorsing strong environmental candidates at all levels of government and lobby regularly on local, state, and national conservation issues.

 SEED’s mission is to pioneer, teach, and model environmental stewardship so as to inspire our future leaders to act in ways that protect and sustain our planet.
 SEED works to affect the state of the environment and to support progressive environmental movements at Northwestern University.
 Through event programming, service, and advocacy, SEED seeks to engage the entire Northwestern and Evanston communities to further sustainability.

 The Talking Farm is a 501(c)(3) organization whose mission is to cultivate healthy, sustainable communities by supporting the production and appreciation of locally grown food.
-Our vision includes both a physical space to grow food for sale to the community, as well as the educational and knowledge-sharing activities that emerge from the operations of an urban, organic farm dedicated to establishing sustainable food security for the Evanston/Skokie community.
-Local agricultural programs are thriving in many cities all over the country–indeed, all over the world–because they offer enormous benefits to the local economy, the environment, and the health of our citizens.
+Their vision includes both a physical space to grow food for sale to the community, as well as the educational and knowledge-sharing activities that emerge from the operations of an urban, organic farm dedicated to establishing sustainable food security for the Evanston/Skokie community.
+The Talking Farm also partners with ETHS students to develop and maintain the high school’s local garden program.

 Wild Roots is a student-directed garden which grows fresh produce for the Northwestern and Evanston communities using sustainable practices.
 Wild Roots serves the evolving educational and social needs of the Northwestern community by inspiring students to think critically about the food we eat and by starting conversations about sustainability, social justice, and our food system.